Our Review Process

 Table of Contents

-Listed below are 4 popular alcoholic drinks that can consume while keeping an eye on your sugar levels.
+Best alcohol for diabetics to drink in India - Listed below are 4 popular alcoholic drinks that can consume while keeping an eye on your sugar levels.

 Vodka is one of the safer alcohols for diabetes, since it is just water and ethanol and has no added sugars.
 However Vodka is also a pure concentrated alcohol, so drinking too much of it can have a blood sugar lowering effect, where your body’s blood sugar can significantly fall overnight and lead to hypoglycemia.
-On the other hand, Vodka mixed with other sugary drinks or added flavors can also affect you badly by raising your blood sugar levels.
+Diabetes and vodka - On the other hand, Vodka mixed with other sugary drinks or added flavors can also affect you badly by raising your blood sugar levels.

 Recommended Considerations for consuming Vodka are-